The IPL's can of worms

 The IPL had been hit by controversy before, but just as the sixth season came to a close, it got its biggest jolt when three Rajasthan Royals bowlers - Sreesanth, Ankeet Chavan and Ajit Chandila - were arrested by the Delhi police for allegedly fulfilling promises made to bookmakers.
-A week later, Gurunath Meyiappan, Chennai Super Kings' team principal and the son-in-law of BCCI president N Srinivasan, was arrested on charges of cheating, forgery and fraud, after being called in for questioning about his alleged links to bookies.
-The franchise and the board president were quick to deny claims that Meyippan was the owner of the Super Kings, but pressure mounted on Srinivasan to hand in his resignation from the BCCI.
-He refused even as the board secretary, treasurer and the IPL chairman handed in theirs.
-As a compromise, Srinivasan then agreed to step aside temporarily and hand over the reins to former president Jagmohan Dalmiya.
-The board set up an inquiry committee that included two High Court judges to look into the mess, but even before their investigations began, the Delhi police announced that the owner of the Rajasthan franchise, Raj Kundra, had confessed to betting on IPL matches.
-In March 2014, on the recommendation of the Supreme Court, the BCCI removed N Srinivasan as president and appointed Sunil Gavaskar to head the board in respect of its IPL functions.
-Shivlal Yadav was named the board chief for all matters barring the IPL.
+A week later, Gurunath Meyiappan, Chennai Super Kings' team principal and the son-in-law of BCCI president N Srinivasan, was arrested on charges of cheating, forgery and fraud.
+Pressure mounted on Srinivasan to hand in his resignation from the BCCI but he refused, even as the board secretary, treasurer and the IPL chairman handed in theirs.
+As a compromise, Srinivasan then agreed to step aside temporarily.
+The board set up an inquiry committee to look into the mess, but even before their investigations began, the Delhi police announced that the owner of the Rajasthan franchise, Raj Kundra, had confessed to betting on IPL matches.